Lazarus Planet

 "Lazarus Planet" is a 2023 American comic book crossover storyline written by Mark Waid and Gene Luen Yang, with art by Ricardo Federici and Billy Tan published by DC Comics.
-The event involves the warring Chinese deities-turned demons Nezha and King Fire Bull, whose conflict causes a volcano on Lazarus Island to erupt, releasing mystical storms worldwide that cause many people to gain new powers and abilities.
+The event involves Chinese deities-turned demons Nezha and King Fire Bull, whose conflict causes a volcano on Lazarus Island to erupt, causing global magic storms that both give superpowers and alter existing ones.
 The event received positive reviews, with critics praising the art, action, and main story while criticizing the tie-ins.

 Publication history

-In October 2022, during New York Comic Con, DC Comics announced that they will create a new event called Lazarus Planet which, along with Dark Crisis on Infinite Earths, will kickstart Dawn of DC.
-DC Comics also announced that Batman/Superman: World's Finest (issues #1–5) and the Batman vs. Robin event will act as a prelude to Lazarus Planet.
-It was also announced in December 2022 that DC Comics will follow up Lazarus Planet with a sequel called Lazarus Planet: Revenge of the Gods where Wonder Woman and Shazam will fight.
-It will be written by G. Willow Wilson, Becky Cloonan, Michael Conrad, and Josie Campbell and run through the pages of Wonder Woman and the titular miniseries.
+In October 2022, during New York Comic Con, DC Comics announced a new event called Lazarus Planet which, along with Dark Crisis on Infinite Earths, will kickstart Dawn of DC.
+Batman/Superman: World's Finest (issues #1–5) and the Batman vs. Robin act as a prelude to Lazarus Planet.
+Lazarus Planet was followed up with a sequel called Lazarus Planet: Revenge of the Gods where Wonder Woman and Shazam fight.
+It was written by G. Willow Wilson, Becky Cloonan, Michael Conrad, and Josie Campbell and ran through the pages of Wonder Woman and the titular miniseries.